Scott-Hickmann/Article-Rewriter/results/rewriter/article_1.md

 When an opponent decides the costs are prohibitive, American deterrence falls short.

-paraphrased China has no reason to restrain Putin because Russia and China are [officially strong allies now](https://www.nbcnews.com/news/world/russia-china-forge-closer-ties-us-preoccupied-struggles-home-rcna15722), like the United States and UK, because America under Biden has refused to make sense and work out a long-term stable agreement to avoid any war over Taiwan or the South China Sea.
+China has no reason to restrain Putin because Russia and China are [officially strong allies now](https://www.nbcnews.com/news/world/russia-china-forge-closer-ties-us-preoccupied-struggles-home-rcna15722), like the United States and UK, because America under Biden has refused to make sense and work out a long-term stable agreement to avoid any war over Taiwan or the South China Sea.

 Public proclamations of NATO unity [are masking deep divides between the key continental European players, Germany and France, and the United Kingdom/UK.](https://www.nytimes.com/2022/01/14/world/europe/nato-russia-ukraine-europe.html)